Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 I'm done with load seaters.

-I'm gonna just go become an investment bank.
+I'm going to go become an investment banker.

 Who am I emailing?

-Probably through his totally not corrupt membership in the um terrorist organization, sorry, uh democratic political party, the ANC.
+Probably through his totally not corrupt membership in the terrorist organization.

-So I find it quite worrying that a guy like this is still skulking around British politics and trying to uh trying to involve himself in it behind the scenes of some insane radical leftist party.
+So I find it quite worrying that a guy like this is still skulking around British politics and trying to involve himself in it behind the scenes of some insane radical leftist party.

 But at the very least, I can be certain that they will probably not get anywhere near power because they can't even sort a mailing list out without trying to scam everybody.